openpitrix/dashboard-api-server/README.md

 ### /apps

 ```
-// retrive all apps
+// retrieve all apps
-// when filter, you can append query string: /apps?category=business
+// when filter result, you can append query string: /apps?category=business
 GET /apps

 // create an app